Goran853/Goran853/README.md

 ### Hi there 👋

+### Full-Stack Software Engineer

+Hi there! 👋

+As a Full-Stack Developer, I thrive on the challenges of coding and the satisfaction of solving complex problems.
+My goal is to bridge the gap between people and technology to create solutions that improve lives.

+My drive for continuous learning propels me to explore new technologies and refine my craft.
+I'm especially passionate about JavaScript-based technologies.
+Here's a snapshot of my technical toolkit:

+- **Frontend**: React, Next.js, Tailwind CSS
+- **Backend**: Node.js, Express, Koa
+- **Database**: MongoDB, SQL
+- **Real-time Communication**: Socket.io
+- **Languages**: JavaScript, TypeScript

+Outside of coding, I'm an avid traveler who loves to immerse myself in new cultures and landscapes.
+When I'm not coding or traveling, I'm at home with my two kitties, enjoying the simple pleasures of life.

 <!--
 **Goran853/Goran853** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.